mustafa0x/navgo/readme.md

 ## Semantics

 This section explains, in detail, how navigation is processed: matching, hooks, data loading, shallow routing, history behavior, and scroll restoration.
-The design takes cues from SvelteKit’s client router (see: kit/documentation/docs/30-advanced/10-advanced-routing.md and kit/documentation/docs/30-advanced/67-shallow-routing.md).
+The design takes cues from SvelteKit's client router (see: kit/documentation/docs/30-advanced/10-advanced-routing.md and kit/documentation/docs/30-advanced/67-shallow-routing.md).

 ### Navigation Types